ADEL-MAHMOUD10/cpp-configuration-for-vscode/README.md

 5. If these files already exist in the folder, replace them with the new files.

 ## 5. Verify Installation
-1. Open Command Prompt and type `g++ --version` to check if MinGW is installed correctly.
+1. Open Command Prompt and write this command `g++ --version` to check if MinGW is installed correctly.
 2. If you see information about the `g++` version, MinGW is installed correctly.